Jewelry your skin will love.

 Print this.
 Screenshot this.
 Use it every time you shop.

-*Unique Cherish 316L+PVD earrings pass all 8 checklist items.
-We publish our material certification, we laser-engrave "316L" on every product, and we offer a 30-day allergy guarantee.
-Because "hypoallergenic" shouldn't be a marketing word—it should be a promise you can test.*
+Unique Cherish 316L+PVD earrings pass all 8 checklist items.
+We publish our material certification, and we offer a 30-day allergy guarantee.
+Because "hypoallergenic" shouldn't be a marketing word — it should be a promise you can test.